longas/weather-forecast/README.md

 ## Quality assurance

-These tools have been used to ensure QA while coding the solution:
+These tools have been used to ensure QA while developing the solution:

-- TypeScript: Static type checker, it can be seen as to be a form of inline automated testing.
+- TypeScript: Static type checker, it can be seen as being a form of inline automated testing.
 - ESLint: Tool to analyze code for potential errors without actually running the code.
-- Prettier: To format the code in a way that's consistent and legible every time.
+- Prettier: Code formatting so it's consistent and legible.

 Also [a few tests](/cypress/integration) have been written, these tests run under **Cypress** and check the navigation of the site.